TorahBibleCodes/TorahBibleCodes/README.md

 <br />7.)
 CALL MODULE.FUNCTION() #7 - DICTIONARY OF VERSES CREATE WITH TUPLES AS KEYS, e.g. (1,1,1) = BOOK (1) GENESIS CHAPTER 1, VERSE 1...

-# Program Concepts:  Objects - D, DL, D5, S, L
+# Program Concepts:  Objects - D, DL, D5, L, S
 ## "D" Object:  Dictionary of Verses Object

 For any text chosen (Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five together), the text is parsed and a Python dictionary "D" is created that allows one to access each verse by 3-digit tuple key (Book, Chapter, Verse).
 After choosing the text(s) to be searched, a Python dictionary "D" is created to contain each verse - accessible by 3-digit tuple key.